Chapters

 © Charlotte Lapalus

-These prices include a premium for the producers and associations to implement more agroecological and regenerative practices.
+The prices also include a premium for producers to implement more sustainable practices.

 The cotton produced in Brazil is part of the Brazilian participatory guarantee system: a government-approved method in which small producers certify each other.